langchain-ai/langgraphjs/docs/docs/tutorials/first-agent/2-search-RAG.md

 You may or may not have noticed that this graph has a simple loop in it: `agent` -> `tools` -> `agent`.
 The presence of loops is a common pattern in LangGraph graphs.
 They allow the graph to continue running until the agent has nothing left to do.
 This is a major difference from common AI chat interfaces, where a single message will only receive a single response.
 The ability to add loops to a graph enables **agentic behavior**, where the agent can perform multiple actions in service of a single request.

 We're ready to put our agent to work!
 With the update to the graph, it should now be able to use the search tool to find information on the web.
-Run your project using `npx tsx chatbot.ts` and test it out.
+Run your project using `npx tsx chatloop.ts` and test it out.
 You can ask it questions that require current information to answer, like "what's the weather in sf?":

 ```
 User: What's the weather in sf?